UniversalDependencies/UD_Dutch-LassySmall/README.txt

 https://www.let.rug.nl/~vannoord/Lassy/

-Gosse Bouma and Gertjan van Noord [Increasing Return on annotation investment: the automatic construction of a Universal Dependency treebank for Dutch](http://aclweb.org/anthology/W17-0403) in: Proceedings of the Universal Dependencies Workshop, Gothenburg, 22 May 2017
+Gosse Bouma and Gertjan van Noord, Increasing Return on annotation investment: the automatic construction of a Universal Dependency treebank for Dutch (http://aclweb.org/anthology/W17-0403) in: Proceedings of the Universal Dependencies Workshop, Gothenburg, 22 May 2017

 @incollection{lassy,
 author = "Gertjan van Noord and Gosse Bouma and  Frank van Eynde and Daniel de Kok and  Jelmer van der Linde